atesgoral/node-omega-frekvens/README.md

 npm start
 ```

-For more environment variables to tweak, make a copy of `.env.example` as `.env` and set the following values:
+To tweak things, make a copy of `.env.example` as `.env` and set the following values:

 * `FREKVENS_CLIENT_SECRET` - the secret used for identifying this client to the Glitch server as *the* FREKVENS cube.
 * `WEBSOCKET_SERVER_URL` - the WebSocket server URL, e.g. "https://frekvens-fjarrkontroll.glitch.me/"